Logarithmic compactification of the Abel-Jacobi section: Introduction

 This section fails to extend over $\overline{\mathcal M}_{g,n}$.
 As we will recall in Section~\ref{sec:ct}, it does extend to compact type (and even a bit further, though we do not discuss this), but we demonstrate by example in Section~\ref{sec:indeterminacy} that it does not extend near a point corresponding to a curve with two components joined at two nodes.

 Our main contribution is the observation that, in compact type, the integer weighting $\mathbf a$ on the marked points of a stable curve $C$ corresponds to an equivalence class of piecewise linear functions on the tropicalization of $C$.
-In Sections~\ref{sec:trop-lines} and \ref{sec:logdiv} we construct a moduli space $\Div_{g,\mathbf a}$ essentially parameterizing stable curves with the choice of such a function, and we explain how this additional datum produces a line bundle on $C$.
+This notion makes sense on the boundary of $\overnorm{\mathcal M}_{g,n}$, and in Sections~\ref{sec:trop-lines} and \ref{sec:logdiv} we construct a moduli space $\Div_{g,\mathbf a}$ parameterizing stable curves with the choice of such a function.
+We show that this additional datum produces a line bundle on $C$ and that this construction resolves the indeterminacy of the Abel--Jacobi section.

 \begin{toptheorem} The Abel--Jacobi section extends to a closed embedding $\aj : \Div_{g,\mathbf a} \to \Pic_{g,n}$ over $\overline{\mathcal M}_{g,n}$. \end{toptheorem}